 How to submit a file for printing (or ask poster related questions):

 Please include billing and other details in your email:

 2. Your PI's name

-3. Speedtype - This is a ten digit code that your group administrator can provide.
-If you are from the College of Chemistry and have a speedtype, that is all we need.
-If you are from outside of Chemistry, we additionally need your group administrator (or PI or Fund Manager, etc) to email Kathy okaying poster printing charges.
-If your group is a repeat customer using a speedtype known to us, you can skip this approval step.
-Speedtypes are shortened versions of UC Chartstrings.
-If you don't have a speedtype, then a UC Chartstring is also okay.
-But please do try to provide a speedtype because our software requires this and we will spend time trying to track down your speedtype.
+3. Speedtype: This is a ten digit short version of a UC Chartstring.
+If you don't have a speedtype, then send a UC Chartstring.
+If you are new customer from outside of Chemistry, we also need your group administrator (or PI or Fund Manager, etc) to email Kathy approving poster printing charges.
+If your group is a repeat customer using a speedtype/chartstring known to us, you can skip this approval step.

-5. Day and Time when you need your poster.
-This helps us set priority and decide if we can group prints based on paper size.
-"By Wednesday" is ambiguous since we can't tell if you mean by Wednesday at 9am or by Wednesday at 5pm.
-These are very different time requirements so please be specific.
-Also, we appreciate if you distinguish hard deadlines from desired deadlines.
-You might like your poster in 2 hours but do we really need to drop everything and put your request first?
-Please add a sentence or two to tell us what your real time constraints are.
+5. Time/Day when you need/want your poster: This helps us set priority.
+"By Friday" is ambiguous.
+Do you mean by Friday at 9am or by Friday at 5pm?
+Also, we appreciate if you distinguish hard deadlines (need) from desired deadlines (want).
+You might want your poster in 2 hours but do we really need to drop everything and put your request first?
+Please tell us what your real time constraints are.